 The thought of not having an income paired stepping out of your active routine doesn't help.
 That’s why it’s essential to keep a good spirit and do everything you can to keep your productivity at a high level.
 That way, you will be ready when things get better, and your overall condition won’t be affected.

-So here it is, our list of 10 easy ways that Canadians can stay productive even while being unemployed:
+As a short term lender specializing in providing loans on ei, we put together this list of 10 easy ways that Canadians can stay productive even while being unemployed.

 1 - Make a schedule and stick to it

 Of course, you can allow yourself a few days of resting and coming to terms with this new development, but don’t take too long.
 It’s crucial to stay active, and the best way to do it is by making a schedule.

 It will be different from your previous busy routine, but you can still do many things to keep your body and mind alert.
 Start your day early, exercise, and set tasks every single day, even if it feels pointless at first.

 With your previous job gone, it’s a good idea to try temporary jobs, even if they don’t provide you with the income and the professional satisfaction you need.
 It’s what everybody does during this challenging period, doing their best to adapt.